caramel and cashews

 • Preheat oven to 350 degrees Fahrenheit.
 Cream butter and sugar with an electric mixer on medium speed for approximately 6 minutes, until fluffy and lighter in color.
 Scrape the bowl halfway through.

-• Combine dry ingredients into a medium size bowl and stir with a spoon.
-Meanwhile spray a 12 hole muffin tin with nonstick spray.
-Measure out milk and add vinegar.
+• Combine the dry ingredients in a medium sized bowl and stir with a spoon.
+Meanwhile line two muffin tins with cupcake liners.
+You should get 14 muffins.

-• When butter mixture is done creaming add eggs one at a time until completely combined.
+• When the butter mixture is done creaming, add the eggs one at a time until completely combined.
 Scrape the bowl as necessary.

 • Add a third of the dry ingredients to the mixer until thoroughly combined, then do the same with a third of the milk mixture.
 Scrape the bowl as necessary.
 Continue to do this until all the dry ingredients and milk mixture is incorporated into the batter.